pabloariasal/advent-of-code-2021-haskell/README.md

 - Add some common utilities, like:
     - strip text
     - convert a binary number to decimal
-    - add timing
+- Add timings
-    - add script to download and print input
+- Write script to download and print input
+- Fix the current Dijkstra implementation (Day 23 only runs with nicuveo's one)